According to Clio’s 2022 Legal Trends Report, lawyers spend less than three hours per day on billable tasks.

 Use technology to automate legal intake

-We all have the same 24 hours in a day, and there’s no getting away from the day-to-day administrative needs of your legal practice.
+We all have 24 hours in a day, and there’s no escaping the day-to-day administrative needs of your legal practice.
 But, with a bit of research, law practice management software can help you worry less about data entry so that you can spend more time helping your clients.